Dhanush wins Best Actor for 'Asuran' at BRICS Film Festival - ExBulletin

-Panaji: Actor Dhanush’s outstanding performance in director Vetrimaran’s Tamil film “Asuran” won him the Best Actor award at the BRICS Film Festival, which was held in conjunction with the 52nd India International Film Festival (IFFI) which ended here on Sunday.
+Actor Dhanush’s stellar performance in director Vetrimaran’s Tamil film Asuranwon him the Best Actor award at the BRICS Film Festival, which was held alongside the 52nd International Film Festival of India (IFFI) which ended here on Sunday.

 Interestingly, Dhanush had won a national award for the same film earlier this year.